 FAST FACTS ›

-- The history faculty includes prolific authors with diverse specialties, including British history, the Vietnam War, Abraham Lincoln, the Early Hellenistic Period and the American Civil War.
+- The history faculty includes prolific authors with diverse specialties, including British history, Vietnam War, Early Hellenistic Period, American Civil War and the Middle East.

 - Academic advising is shared by members of the history faculty and is considered a core activity for the department.

 With the stroke of a pen, a queen beheads her sister.
 By sitting down to order lunch, four young men ignite a national movement.
 In a speech lasting less than 20 minutes, a young president commits his nation to a 20-year effort to land a man on the moon.
 Understanding those acts — making sense of them later — is critical to understanding who we are and how we live now.
 The study of history at Clemson will enthrall you with its intensity and its adaptability to your long-term goals.
 Past graduates of the program have become lawyers, entrepreneurs, teachers, freelance writers, photojournalists, technical writers, purchasing agents, political consultants, military officers, media specialists, airline pilots and sports writers.